Multi-G with Zak-OTFS

 Will 6G Bring Together Earth and Satellite Communications?

 OTFS Delay-Doppler channels are immune to doppler effects.
 OTFS communications exhibits outstanding performance while operating within the high velocities of Low Earth Orbit (LEO) satellite constellations.
-Other valuable characteristics of OTFS such as a higher SNR, better immunity to fading or interference, and MIMO beamforming are also vital for satellites to process weak signals from terrestrial devices.
+Other valuable characteristics of OTFS such as a connecting to multiple satellites, higher SNR, better immunity to fading or interference, and MIMO beamforming are also vital for satellites to process weak signals from terrestrial devices.

 Will 6G increase network capacity?